tiger3homs/StartConfig/README.md

 Important Notes

+Run the snippet after you joined the server

 Make sure your commands are correct; syntax errors may prevent the snippet from running.

 This snippet is safe for Chrome and requires no additional extensions.